NHSDigital/bcss-playwright/docs/utility-guides/FitKit.md

 #### 1st Example - Basic

-This example is showing how the utility can be used to get a dataframe containing a list of normal / abnormal kits.
+This example is showing how the utility can be used to get a pandas `dataframe` containing a list of normal / abnormal kits.

 ```python
 from utils.fit_kit import FitKitLogged